Seibo Kitamura 's Sculpture Garden

 Highlights of the Sculpture Garden

-Inokashira Park Zoo has a life-size plaster mold of the Nagasaki Peace Memorial Statue, widely known as Nishibo's masterpiece.
-The mold for casting the bronze Peace Memorial Statue was created in an atelier here at Inokashira Park Zoo.
+Inokashira Park Zoo houses a life-size plaster prototype of the Nagasaki Peace Memorial Statue, widely known as one of Seibo 's masterpieces.
+The prototype for casting the bronze Peace Memorial Statue was created in the studio located within Inokashira Park Zoo.

 The beginnings and present of the sculpture garden

-After the Peace Memorial Statue was completed, the original model and the collection of works stored by Seibo were donated to the Tokyo Metropolitan Government in 1958, laying the foundation for the current sculpture garden.
-With subsequent donations, the Seibo collection now includes over 500 pieces, including bronze and other cast statues, plaster prototypes, and a large collection of calligraphy, paintings, drawings, and more.
+In 1958, after the completion of the Peace Statue, the prototype and a group of works stored by Seibo were donated to the Tokyo Metropolitan Government, laying the foundation for the current Sculpture Garden.
+With the addition of subsequent donations, the Museum now houses more than 500 pieces of bronze and other cast statues, plaster casts, etc. Seibo, as well as many calligraphies, paintings, drawings, etc.

-You can see his works in three buildings: Hall A, which mainly displays the original Peace Memorial Statue and post-war works; Hall B, which displays works from the time when Nishibo studied sculpture, including pre-war and wartime works; and Atelier Hall, where the Peace Memorial Statue was created.
-You can also see over 30 works outdoors.
+Visitors can view the works in three buildings: Hall A, which mainly houses the original Peace Memorial Statue and postwar works; Hall B, where visitors can see works from the period when Seibo studied sculpture, before and during World War II; and the Atelier Hall, where the Peace Memorial Statue was created.
+Visitors can also see more than 30 works outdoors.

 Sculptor Seibo Kitamura